stroemlind/artsinalta/README.md

 ### Tested User Stories

 ### Unfixed Bugs

-* The chosen fonts do not work in safari
+There were two bug that I was not able to fix during this project

+* The google font ‘Molle’ do not render on safari or internet mobile apps.
+A solution to this could be to download the font and upload it to the repository.

+* The scroll function does not work on Safari or internet mobile apps.
+A solution to this could be that I have to fix the scroll element in the code with some extra values.

-* I am aware of the warning from the HTML Validator
+* I am aware of the warning from the HTML Validator about the Quote Section.

 ## Deployment